 Just as genetics has been found to influence mental health conditions such as addiction and personality disorders, it can also be a factor in how you respond to things that make you angry.
 Anger is also a known symptom of several mental health disorders.
 If you struggle with depression, addiction, anxiety disorders, or bipolar disorder, you could have a greater chance of developing anger issues.

 Having an anger disorder and losing control of your emotions is bad for your physical and mental health, it can alienate you from friends and loved ones, and even have a negative effect on your job, among other things.
-Fortunately, there are several treatments and therapies that have been found effective at helping people identify triggers and control their anger so it doesn’t rule their lives.
-Possible treatments and therapies may include psychotherapy, cognitive behavioral therapy, and meditation.
+Fortunately, there are several treatments and treatments that have been found effective at helping people identify triggers and control their anger so it doesn’t rule their lives.
+Possible treatments and treatments may include psychotherapy, cognitive behavioral treatment, and meditation.

 If you’re looking for anger management treatmentin Los Angeles, Beverly Hills, West Hollywood, or the surrounding area, we encourage you to call Blair Wellness Group.
 We offer concierge-style psychotherapy and treatment services that allow greater flexibility for our clients, including the option to direct-pay for services and schedule appointments seven days a week.
 Call today at 310.999.4996 to schedule an in-person, telephone, teletherapy, or virtual appointment.